 - Other blood tests: Other tests may be done to assess your kidney and liver functions and provide information on the health of these organs.

-- Chest X-ray: This test provides a picture of the size and shape of your heart and aorta and whether your doctor to picture your coronary arteries and identify the location of blockages to help plan your CABG surgery.
+- Chest X-ray: This test provides a picture of the size and shape of your heart and aorta and whether your lungs appear normal.

+- Cardiac catheterization: This test allows your doctor to picture your coronary arteries and identify the location of blockages to help plan your CABG surgery.